Aeroluna/LunaCoopMod/README.md

 ## Stukov

-- Added Rotwing Rotors upgrade that increases Infested Banshee speed by 2.
 - Reworked Infested Banshee P2 Deploy ability to allow casting while moving.
+- Replaced Braced Exoskeleton upgrade with Hyperadaptive Exoskeleton that additionally increases Infested Banshee speed by 2.
+  - Adds visual boosters to the Infested Banshee.

 These two simple changes make playing P2 infinitely smoother to play.

-- Added Infested SCV portrait.
-- Added Infested Diamondback portrait.
-- Added Infested Liberator portrait.
-- Changed Infested Siege Tank portrait to Infested Diamondback portrait.
-- Changed Infested Civilian portrait.
-- Added Infested Trooper model and portrait.

-Blizzard got lazy and only reused portraits for Stukov, this adds new ones!
+- Reworked Rapid Hibernation to no longer require research.
+- Removed deceleration from Infested Banshee Burrow (no longer has to fully stop to cast).

+As the Infested Banshee's defining trait, it seems odd that it requires research.
+The QOL change also helps quickly burrowing after moving.

+- Added Incubation Chambers upgrade which adds a Broodling escort to Infested Banshees, similar to Brood Lords.
+  - Does not do impact damage on landing, unlike the Brood Lord.
+  - Continues to spawn regular Broodlings while burrowed.

+Grants a unique to trait to the Infested Banshee other than just burrowing for energy.
+Borrowing from the P2 idea of ferrying around infested, this upgrade lets Infested Banshees carry around and throw Broodlings.
+Combined with the new move speed upgrade, these things turn into Brood Lords with turbo boosters.
+Should make the tech required to build them feel more worth it.

 - Reworked Infested Marines
-  - Buffed supply cost from 1 to 0.5.
+  - Decreased supply cost from 1 to 0.5.
   - Doubled cost but spawns 2 from 1 egg.
   - Halved max charges and doubled charge cooldown on Infested Barracks.